Diffusion of gravitactic chiral active Brownian particles in an asymmetric channel: Introduction

-These active particles can respond to external fields, torques, and gradients, giving rise to various forms of taxis including chemotaxis~\cite{Khatri_Kapral@Chaos:2024,Vuijk_et_al@PRL:2021}, magnetotaxis~\cite{Erglis_et_al@BJ:2007,Codutti_et_al@eLife:2022}, gravitaxis~\cite{note:Roberts@2006_2010,Chepizhko_Franosch@PRL2022,Hagen_et_al@NC2014,Brosseau_et_al@SM:2021,Campbell_et_al@JCP:2017,Singh_et_al@AFM:2018,Rusch_et_al@PRE2024}, rheotaxis~\cite{Mathijssen_et_al@NC:2019}, and viscotaxis~\cite{Liebchen_et_al@PRL:2018}.
+These active particles can respond to external fields, torques, and gradients, giving rise to various forms of taxis including chemotaxis~\cite{Khatri_Kapral@Chaos:2024,Vuijk_et_al@PRL:2021}, magnetotaxis~\cite{Erglis_et_al@BJ:2007,Codutti_et_al@eLife:2022}, gravitaxis~\cite{note:Roberts@2006_2010,Chepizhko_Franosch@PRL2022,Hagen_et_al@NC2014,Rusch_et_al@PRE2024}, rheotaxis~\cite{Mathijssen_et_al@NC:2019}, and viscotaxis~\cite{Liebchen_et_al@PRL:2018}.
 In particular, negative gravitaxis, where directed movement occurs against the force of gravity, has been reported for microorganisms such as Euglena gracilis~\cite{Lebert_Hader@ASR:1999}, Paramecium~\cite{Hemmersbac_et_al@ASR:2001}, and asymmetric self-propelled colloidal particles~\cite{Chepizhko_Franosch@PRL2022,Rusch_et_al@PRE2024,Hagen_et_al@NC2014}.
-Both theoretical models and experimental observations have demonstrated that the alignment among swimmers arises due to the gravitational field.
+Both theoretical models and experimental observations have demonstrated that the swimmers align with the gravitational field.
 Recently, Chepizhko and Franosch~\cite{Chepizhko_Franosch@PRL2022} studied the diffusive behavior of chiral active particles subject to an external torque due to the presence of a gravitational field.
 In this work, they found a resonant diffusion when the external torque approaches the intrinsic angular drift of the particle.
+They revealed that the angular equation of a gravitactic particle can be mapped to an overdamped, classical, noisy driven pendulum, and that the resonance originates from an underlying bifurcation of this pendulum.